 - 1 tsp EACH dried oregano, dried rosemary (lightly crushed)

 - 1/4 tsp EACH pepper, red pepper flakes

 - water as needed

 - Combine the rest of the ingredients in the large saucepan.
-Bring to a vigorous simmer then reduce to a gentle simmer for 10 minutes, stirring often.
+Bring to a vigorous simmer then reduce to a gentle simmer for 15 minutes, stirring often.
+If adding the tomatoes whole, use a potato masher to crush them occassionally until they reach desired consistency.
 Add water as needed to reach desired consistency.

 - Make it your own!
 Season to taste with sugar for sweeter, balsamic for tangier, red pepper flakes for spicier and/or salt and pepper.

 - For a smoother sauce, use an immersion blender or transfer sauce to the blender in batches and puree, taking care to leave a corner of the lid open so the steam can escape or else it will explode.
 I cover the exposed corner loosely with a paper towel.